oracle/weblogic-kubernetes-operator/site/config-overrides.md

 * Configure the names of each secret in domain CR.
   * If the secret contains the WebLogic admin `username` and `password` keys, set the domain CR `webLogicCredentialsSecret` field.
   * For all other secrets, add them to domain CR `configOverrideSecrets` field.
+* Any override changes require a full domain restart before they can take effect.
+  * Custom override changes on an existing running domain, such as updating an override configuration map, a secret, or a domain resource, will not take effect until all running WebLogic Server pods in your domain are shutdown (so no servers are left running), and the domain is subsequently restarted.
+  * To stop all running WebLogic Server pods in your domain, and then start/restart the domain:
+    * Set your domain resource serverRestartPolicy to NEVER, wait, and restore back to ALWAYS or IF_NEEDED (see [Server Lifecycle](server-lifecycle.md).)
+    * Or delete your domain resource, wait, and then reapply it.
+* Verify overrides take effect after any change to overrides or to your domain home configuration.
-* Stop all running WebLogic Server pods in your domain.
-(See [Server Lifecycle](server-lifecycle.md).)
+* Stop all running WebLogic Server pods in your domain, and then start/restart the domain.
-* Start or restart your domain.
-(See [Server Lifecycle](server-lifecycle.md).)
+  * Set your domain resource serverRestartPolicy to NEVER, wait, and restore back to ALWAYS or IF_NEEDED (see [Server Lifecycle](server-lifecycle.md).)
+  * Or delete your domain resource, wait, and then reapply it.
 * See [Debugging](#debugging) for ways to check if the situational configuration is taking effect or if there are errors.

-**IMPORTANT: Custom override changes, such as updating an override configuration map, a secret, or a domain resource, will not take effect until all running WebLogic Server pods in your domain are shutdown (so no servers are left running), and the domain is subsequently restarted.**

-**IMPORTANT: Incorrectly formatted override files are 'somewhat' silently ignored.
-WebLogic Servers log errors or warnings when they detect an incorrectly formatted configuration override template file, but will still boot, and will skip overriding.
-So it is important to make sure that the template files are correct in a QA environment by checking your WebLogic pod logs for situational configuration errors and warnings, before attempting to use them in production.**

-**IMPORTANT: To ensure all custom overrides takes effect, remember to reference the name of each bean in the hierarchy that is overridden, including the domain name when overriding config.xml fields.
-Also, remember to use the 'replace' verb to modify existing fields in the domain home configuration, and the 'add' verb to add a field that doesn't yet exist in the domain home configuration.
-Otherwise, situational configuration may be partially ignored without generating any errors or warnings.
-See the sample in [Override template samples](#override-template-samples).**

 Example domain resource yaml:
 ```